Raudius/files_scripts/docs/Functions.md

 `pdf_merge(Node[] files, Node folder, [String new_file_name]=nil): Node|nil`

 Merges any PDF documents in the given `files` array.
 The output file is saved to the specified folder.
-The output's file name can be specified, if not specified the name `{timestamp}_merged.pdf` is used.
+The output's file name can be specified.
+If not specified, the name `{timestamp}_merged.pdf` is used.

 The output file's node is returned, or `nil` if operation failed.
 ### pdf_overlay

 `pdf_overlay(Node target, Node overlay, [String new_file_name]=null, [Bool repeat]=true): Node`

 Overlays the `overlay` PDF document onto the `target` PDF file.
-The overlay happens sequentially: page 1 of `overlay` gets rendered over page 1 of `target`, page 2 over page 2...
+The overlay happens sequentially; page 1 of `overlay` gets rendered over page 1 of `target`, page 2 over page 2...
-By default, the overlay repeats (after we run out of overlay pages we start again from page 1), this can be changed by setting the `repeat` parameter to `false`.
+By default, the overlay repeats (after we run out of overlay pages, we start again from page 1).
+This can be changed by setting the `repeat` parameter to `false`.

 A new file can be created by specifying the `new_file_name` parameter (the file will be created on the target file's folder).
 By default, the target file gets overwritten.